IBM/dbb-git-migration-modeler/README.md

 ### A 4-step process facilitating the migration process

-The utility is made of 4 scripts which are meant to be run in the following sequence:
+The utility is made of 4 scripts which are meant to be run in the following sequence.
+All scripts require to pass in the Migration Modeler configuration file via the cli argument `-c <Migration-Modeler-Configuration.config>'.

 1. [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils/1-extractApplications.sh): this script scans the content of the provided datasets and assesses each member based on the provided input files.
 For each member found, it searches in the `Applications Mapping` YAML file if a naming convention, after being applied as a filter, matches the member name: